Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Black hole shadow

-The shadow of black hole in ASG has explicit dependency over the parameter $a$ and $\zeta$.
-We have shown the contour of rotating black hole shadow in Fig.~{\ref{asfig2}} and \ref{asfig3} for different values of $\zeta$, $a$ and $\gamma$.
-In Fig.~{\ref{asfig2}} we plotted shadow for various values of $\zeta$ by fixing $a$ and $\gamma$, while plots in Fig.~{\ref{asfig3}} shows contour of black hole shadow for different values of $a$ by keeping $\zeta$ and $\gamma$ fixed.
-To characterize the shape and size of the shadow, we adopt the observables: radius of shadow $R_s$ and distortion parameter $\delta_s$ \cite{Hioki:2009na}.
-Indeed, $R_s$ is the radius of reference circle passing by three points (top, bottom, and extreme right) of the shadow boundary, whereas $\delta_s$ characterizes its deviation from the perfect circle.
+We plot $\alpha$ vs $\beta$, in Fig.~{\ref{asfig2}} and Fig.~{\ref{asfig3}}, to show rotating ASG black hole shadows for various values of parameters.
+In Fig.~{\ref{asfig2}} we plotted rotating ASG black hole shadows for various values of $\zeta$ by fixing $a$ and $\gamma$, while plots in Fig.~{\ref{asfig3}} shows shadows for varying $a$ and $\gamma$ by keeping $\zeta$ fixed.
+We find that the spin $a$ and ASG parameter $\zeta$ significantly affect the shape and the size of the shadow.
+Rotating ASG black hole shadows are considerably different from the Kerr black hole shadows (cf. Fig. \ref{asfig2}).
+To characterize the shape and size of the shadow, we adopt two observables: shadow radius $R_s$ and distortion parameter $\delta_s$ \cite{Hioki:2009na}.
+Indeed, $R_s$ is the radius of reference circle passing by three points (top $(\alpha_t,\beta_t)$, bottom $(\alpha_b,\beta_b)$, and extreme right $(\alpha_r,0)$) of the shadow boundary, whereas $\delta_s$ characterizes the shadow deviation from the perfect circle.
 The first observable $R_s$ can be written in terms of the celestial coordinates of some specific points on the shadow as follow \cite{Hioki:2009na}